pjotrs-osnovskis/mr-softee-ms1/README.md

 10. Once index.html was ready, I did not encounter any major difficulties during the course of producion.
 Had small issues here and there because of lack of experience, but were quicly resolved by using relevant documentation, common sence and experience gained.

+11. Deployment: had an issue with GitGub Pages, had to change the Theme for deployment to work properly, I'm not sure why and how it works just yet, but it helped and works fine now.

 <br />

 ## Credits